 The world we live in has certainly changed a lot.
 The lives we lead today differ greatly from those that our ancestors had; even our lives today differ from our lives only a few decades ago.
-The development of technology changed our entire world incredibly quickly; it has opened possibilities we never dreamed of.
+The development of technology changed our entire world incredibly quickly; it has opened possibilities we never dreamed of. for example, betting online with Unibet welcome bonus.
 Entire industries and jobs have emerged thanks to computers and the Internet.
 We have countless programmers making every aspect of our online life possible.
 However, will there come a time when the creation of computer programs and applications will no longer need to be done by humans at all?
 Will AI do most of the programmers’ work in the days ahead?

 What is AI?

 Artificial intelligence, AI for short, is a complex computer system, capable of interpreting data from the outside world, analyzing it, and learning from it.
 Therefore, a typical example of an AI would be a system that analyzes the surroundings and implements the collected data to maximize the chances of success for certain actions to be completed.
 Depending on the complexity of the task, the system can be more or less complex; they are already used for different things –Google even has an AI that composes music in style of classical composers based on the notes prompted by online visitors.
 However, the notion of a machine being able to perform basic human tasks is not new.